gustafla/substitution/doc/week6_log.md

 - Get a Github action for release build binaries to work again, preferably a custom one as the previously used one didn't keep up to date with Rust.

+- Performance testing.
+I don't exactly understand what it means in this context.
+  Benchmarks need a baseline which comparison can be made with.
+  Maybe I should compare this program to similar ones that can be found online?
+  Also inter-commit performance testing is possible but would require non-trivial effort to implement.